kaushikchaubal/js-snippets/README.md

 # js-snippets

-Place to share some JS snippets used for utility functions
+Share some JS snippets used for utility functions